An agricultural, commercial and industrial town at the extreme eastern offshoot of the province of Piacenza, on the border with Cremona.

 From the hamlet of San Giuliano come chickpeas, the main ingredient of an excellent soup, and here there is no lack of game and preparations based on river fish.
 In the surrounding areas there are dairies producing Grana Padano PDO.

-Castelvetro Piacentino opens the way from Lombardy to the so-called Giuseppe Verdi lands.
+Castelvetro Piacentino is at the start of the route from Lombardy to the so-called Giuseppe Verdi lands.

 Nearby, it is worth visiting S. Pietro Church in San Pedretto and Lourdes Madonna Sanctuary in Mezzano Chitantolo.